jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Setup to our Story — Making Techvolution and Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must grab hold of the levers of power the open-source community has made for us and push the era of mass-collaboration forward.
 If we don't, we'll keep suffering the pains of a degenerating society.
-Stepping up means Main Street stops watching phantom communists and fascists on television.
+Stepping up means Main Street stops blaming phantom communists and fascists for our problems.
 Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility for their culture.

 The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
 He antagonizes the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
-Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and his Death Star.
+Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and his super-weapon.

 And that's the setup to the story of your life.
 Will you become a player god and fight our antagonists?
-Will you fight to control our society's levers of power like timesheets, health statistics, and power generation?
+Will you fight to control our society's levers of power like timesheets, health records, and power generation?
 This fight is the real game of every civilization, either plays or dies.
 It's not at all dramatic to say this; the fate of your children, nation, and civilization is on your shoulders.

 I'll explain the philosophy you need to win, but whether or not you decide to become a player god in the game, is up to you.
 Once you make up your mind, the journey to win the game starts below.